viktordimitrov89/payments-analytics/README.md

 ## 📌 Project Overview

-This project simulates a real-world **Senior Product Data Analyst** workflow at SumUp — a global payments platform.
+This project simulates a real-world **Senior Product Data Analyst** workflow at global payments platform.
 The goal is to answer key business questions around merchant revenue, onboarding conversion, subscription plan changes, chargeback risk, and fraud patterns using **SQL** for data preparation and **Tableau** for visual analytics.

 All data is **synthetically generated** and does not represent any real individuals or companies.